Skip to main content

 A consultation took place from 17 March to 12 May 2023 to seek views on proposals to refuse Building Control approval on applications for new buildings containing a fossil fuel heating systems from 1 August 2023.

-Plans for a new building submitted to Building Control from 1 August 2023 that contain fossil fuel heating systems will be refused unless planning permission has already been obtained.
+Plans for a new building submitted to Building Control from 1 January 2024 that contain fossil fuel heating systems will be rejected.

 This will apply to plans submitted for: